 Divorce is hard on everyone involved, especially children.
 Learning about your divorce will change their lives forever.
 Of course, you are going to have to tell your kids.
 They should not be involved when you and your spouse talk initially, however.
 You and your spouse need to process the news first and then discuss how to talk to your children.
 Ideally, the two of you will be able to speak with them together after you have had your own conversation.

 Handling the Reactions

-No matter how carefully you choose your words or how many times you practice, when your spouse learns that you want a divorce, they may be devastated.
-If your spouse didn't expect the news, they could react in any number of ways.
-Some people may become angry and lash out, while others may be in shock, cry or try to negotiate staying together.
-However you imagined it would go, actually going forward with it makes it real.
+No matter how carefully you choose your words or how many times you practice when your spouse learns that you want a divorce, they may be devastated.
+If your spouse didn’t expect the news, they could react in any number of ways.
+Some people may become angry and lash out, while others may be in shock, cry, or try to negotiate to stay together.
+However, you imagined it would go, actually going forward with it makes it real.
 You also may react differently than you expected.
 It’s important to remember that you have had time to think about this day, but your spouse has not.
 Navigate the subject carefully as the two of you decide what will happen next.

 Attorney and Mediator Karyn Youso of First Look Family Law understands the complexities of divorce and the importance of Divorce Mediation.
 She is an attorney and Mediator with over 29 years of experience helping clients understand their options and connect with resources during and after their Wisconsin divorce cases.
 Contact us today to take a “first look” at your situation.